To address the unprecedented impact of the COVID-19 Pandemic, DSS/HRA issued an emergency rule:

 NOTE: FEMA eligible individuals are not eligible for the fund.
 Applicants cannot apply for both FEMA and MOIA assistance.

 Due to the COVID-19 pandemic our office hours are limited, we are open to the public on Wednesdays between 9:00 a.m. and 5:00 p.m.
-To help stop the spread of COVID-19, many HRA locations are consolidating until further notice.
-If your needs cannot be met by ACCESS HRA, call 311 or consult the HRA Locations page for more information.
+HRA is in the process of re-opening locations.
+If your needs cannot be met by ACCESS HRA, call 311 or consult the HRA Locations page for the latest information on center openings.

 This brochure outlines how HRA’s Office of Burial Services (OBS) can provide financial assistance to help you meet the funeral expenses for a deceased low-income New York City resident.
 This can apply to either funeral expenses that have already been paid, or pre-approval for the cost of a planned funeral.